otwartezabytki/otwartezabytki/README.md

 # Otwarte Zabytki

-### license:
+### License

-The project is licensed under a 3-clause BSD license; you can find the whole text of the license in the file LICENSE"
+The project is licensed under a 3-clause BSD license.
+You can find the whole text of the license [here](https://github.com/otwartezabytki/otwartezabytki/blob/master/LICENSE).

 ### Requirements (for OS X)
 Your machine should be equipped with: